 Alternatively, the observed eye-movements may reflect anticipation of thematic role-fillers, as argued in previous studies which did not explore the effects of depicted events but of casemarking and verb selection restrictions on thematic role-assignment (e.g., Kamide, Scheepers & Altmann, 2003).
 Such role-assignment account of our data would assume that people have extracted information about thematic-role relations from the event scenes prior to hearing the verb.
 In the SVO condition, when people hear 'The princess washes', they assign an agent role to the first noun phrase, as the princess is the agent of the verb ('wash').
 They anticipate a patient role-filler and hence look predominantly at the patient of the washing action (the pirate) rather than the agent (the fencer).
 For OVS sentences, they hear 'The princess paints'.
 The assignment of an agent role to the first noun phrase is disconfirmed, as the princess is not doing the painting action.
-Previously acquired scene information about the fencer as the agent.
+Previously acquired scene information about the fencer as the agent of a painting action, allows anticipating the fencer as the agent, and assigning a patient-role to the princess.

 In order to dissociate between these two, possibly complementary, accounts, we consider research on visual and linguistic processing.
-Findings by Zelinksky and Murphy (2000) support the claim that linguistic properties of an object's name only influenced gaze behavior (frequency and duration of fixations) during object inspection when linguistic processing of objects was encouraged, not, however, when the task was visual search.
+Findings by Zelinsky and Murphy (2000) support the claim that linguistic properties of an object's name only influenced gaze behavior (frequency and duration of fixations) during object inspection when linguistic processing of objects was encouraged, not, however, when the task was visual search.
 Similarly, experiments on visual search and linguistic comprehension in text processing by Rayner & Raney (1996) found that word frequency only affected gaze duration when the task was reading, not during visual search.
 Accurate interpretation of gaze behavior during text and scene inspection hence necessitates consideration of the instructions given to participants.
 While the task in the present studies (scene and sentence comprehension) differs from those in the experiments by Zelinsky & Murphy (2000) (short term object recognition vs. visual search), an important commonality is that both scene/sentence comprehension and short-term object recognition encourage linguistic processing of the scene.